Brazilian Diet Plan

-- The Brazilian diet proposes an eight hours interval between successive meals.
+- The Brazilian diet proposes an eight-hour interval between successive meals.
 This is to ensure that the previous meal has been digested appropriately.
-The interval system is also geared to stabilize your appetite by discipline, there are several apps you can look out for on google to keep track of your mealtime interval.
+The interval system is also geared to stabilize your appetite through discipline.
+There are several apps you can look out for on Google to keep track of your mealtime intervals.

 - The Brazilian diet supports rich protein intake and, as such, negates high carbohydrate and fat intake.

 - If you like a lot of processed food, this diet negates your appetite for processed foods because of their hidden fats and sugars.

-- Followers of this diet plan are advised to eat healthy foods, ranging from vegetables, fish, meat, fruits, and more.
-It is important to note that this diet plan supports a high intake of water to counterbalance high protein intake.
-Although recent scientific studies negate the fact that high protein intake can cause any disease.
+- Followers of this diet plan are advised to eat healthy foods, including vegetables, fish, and meat.
+It is important to note that this diet plan supports a high water intake to counterbalance high protein intake.
+However, recent scientific studies negate that high protein intake can cause disease.

 A Typical Brazilian Diet Meal Sample

-Below is a typical meal sample to follow for the week while following this diet plan.
+Below is a typical meal sample for the week following this diet plan.

 Breakfast: A glass of orange juice, one orange and one banana